 A court will reject any application for attachment that does not sufficiently specify the assets the creditor seeks to attach as an undue fishing expedition.
 The creditor must demonstrate on a prima facie basis that such assets actually exist.

 Grounds for an attachment

 The grounds for an attachment are enumerated in article 271, paragraph 1 DEBA.
 Accordingly, assets of the defendant can be attached if:

-iii the debtor is passing through or is a person engaged in attending business fairs or markets, for claims which by their nature must be fulfilled at once;
+- the debtor is passing through or is a person engaged in attending business fairs or markets, for claims that, by their nature, must be fulfilled at once;

-vi the claimant holds a legal title, for example, an enforceable judgment, an arbitral award or official records apt to set aside the objection in debt enforcement proceedings.
+- the claimant holds a legal title, for example, an enforceable judgment, an arbitral award or official records apt to set aside the objection in debt enforcement proceedings (‘enforceable title attachment’).

-The most relevant grounds for an attachment order are numbers (iv) and (vi), which will be discussed in more detail in the following.
+The most relevant grounds for an attachment order are the foreigner attachment and the enforceable title attachment, which will be discussed in more detail below.

-An attachment order in the sense of article 271, paragraph 1 (iv) DEBA requires that: (i) the defendant has no domicile in Switzerland;32 (ii) there are no other grounds for an attachment available; and (iii) the plaintiff can either demonstrate the existence and the amount of his or her claims based on a written acknowledgment of debt that is countersigned by the defendant,33 or that there is a sufficient connection to Switzerland.34
+An attachment order in the sense of article 271, paragraph 1 (iv) DEBA requires that: (i) the defendant has no domicile in Switzerland; (ii) there are no other grounds for an attachment available; and (iii) the plaintiff can either demonstrate the existence and the amount of its claims based on a written acknowledgment of debt that is countersigned by the defendant, or that there is a sufficient connection to Switzerland.

 Particularly with regard to the sufficient connection criteria, Swiss doctrine has largely accepted a sufficiently close link, inter alia, under the following circumstances: